MohamedJakkariya/MohamedJakkariya/README.md

 I'm a <strong> [full stack developer](https://mddev.tech). </strong> Currently pursuing <strong> [Computer Science and Engineering.](https://)</strong> I'm very passsionate and in love with programming.
 In future, I'd like to become an android developer.
 I like to teach and I'm a foody guy but will look slim.
 I spend my free time scrolling though social media, reading books and watching series.

 I have done full stack some projects on in an internship.
-Currently working on <strong>[Fleksa organization](https://fleksa.com)</strong> as an intern for almost 1+ year from now.
+Currently working on <strong>[Fleksa organization](https://fleksa.com)</strong> as a full time job for almost 2+ year from now.
 I was done couple of freelancer projects as well.
 Ping me anytime 😉

 ### Experienced in
 <table>